 - additional lemon zest

 - In a mixing bowl, whisk three eggs.
-Add flour, lemon zest, milk, sugar, salt, and vanilla, and 2 tbsp of the melted butter.
+Add flour, lemon zest, milk, sugar, salt, and vanilla, and 2 tablespoon of the melted butter.
 Whisk until well-combined, or combine in a food processor for an even smoother result.*

 - Drizzle the remaining half tablespoon of the melted butter into the hot skillet until the surface is greased.
 Pour the batter into the hot, buttered skillet.Bake in the oven for 13-15 minutes, or until the dutch baby is puffy, and slightly golden brown on top.